15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 Are screenshots and activity monitoring necessary?

 Only when you work with contractors you do not yet trust.
 For in-house teams, screenshots create more friction than value.
-Hubstaff and others let you turn monitoring on per project.
+Hubstaff, Time Doctor, and others let you turn monitoring on per project, but it should always be agreed in the contract.

 How do I get my team to actually track time?

-Pick a tool with low friction (Toggl, Everhour or Hubstaff) and tie tracking to a tangible benefit: payroll, performance pay or honest project retros.
+Pick a tool with low friction (Toggl, Everhour, ClickUp, or Hubstaff) and tie tracking to a tangible benefit: payroll, performance pay, or honest project retros.
 Mandates without value rarely stick.

 Can I integrate time tracking with my project manager?

 Yes.
-Everhour, Hubstaff, Toggl and Harvest all integrate with Asana, ClickUp, Trello, Jira and Notion.
+ClickUp tracks natively.
+Everhour, Hubstaff, Toggl, and Harvest all integrate with Asana, ClickUp, Trello, Jira, and Notion.
 Pick a tool whose integration with your PM is native rather than via Zapier.

 Which tool should I start with today?